ryanatkn/blocks/README.md

   - simpler than Svelte AST (though this may change? ultimately should this be a MDsveX+Svelte [SVAST](https://github.com/pngwn/MDsveX/tree/master/packages/svast)?)
   - safe to share (e.g. sanitized style attributes and allowlisted domains when loading any URLs)
+  - support both text input as well as structured editing (so the canonical representation is likely a JSON AST)

 Is `block` the preferred word?